LDEI is an invitational organization of women leaders in food, beverage and hospitality whose mission is education and philanthropy.

 The second board meeting was in Chicago the following year and, in 1988, the board meeting was combined with the first LDEI annual conference in Philadelphia.
 An ad hoc strategic planning committee was formed to address administration and policy issues, intra-chapter and LDEI board communication as well as special campaigns, programs and events to fulfill Les Dames' vision and mission.
 The committee’s report helped establish LDEI’s early organizational framework and direction.

-Today, while the organization has grown to more than 2,200 members in 37 chapters across the U.S. and Canada, its grants, scholarships, mentoring and community service programs continue to be LDEI’s hallmarks.
-Through chapter fundraising efforts, nearly $4 million has been awarded in grants and scholarships and other philanthropic endeavors and countless volunteer hours have been logged on behalf of chapter communities.
+Today, while the organization has grown to more than 2,200 members in 37 chapters across the U.S., Canada, United Kingdom and Mexico, its grants, scholarships, mentoring and community service programs continue to be LDEI’s hallmarks.
+Through chapter fundraising efforts, nearly $10 million has been awarded in grants and scholarships and other philanthropic endeavors and countless volunteer hours have been logged on behalf of chapter communities.

 The annual conferences are still hosted and planned, with the LDEI board, by a different Les Dames chapter each year.
 They combine the policy-making business meeting with continuing professional education, chapter development roundtables and host-city regional culinary interest programs.